 The speakers will discuss:

-- The latest advances in body composition measurements obtained from rapid, highly standardized, whole-body MRI
+- Body composition measurements from rapid, highly standardized, whole-body MRI

 Register today to learn about the alternative, noninvasive imaging methods available to determine body composition in your clinical trial.

 Jonathan Riek, PhD, Vice President, Musculoskeletal and Metabolic Imaging, BioTelemetry Research (Cardiocore & VirtualScopics)